Sousastep/sousastep/README.md

 The d-pad and L1 sets subdivisions of the LFO.
 Holding L2 changes the values of the d-pad and L1.
 Certain selections set the swing length to either half or quarter.
-Dotted rhythms and slow triplet rhythms reset their phase on the bar after being pressed. (it'd be better if they reset a quarter noter after being pressed)
+Dotted rhythms and slow triplet rhythms reset their phase on the bar after being pressed. (it'd be better if they reset a quarter note after being pressed)

-- L1 quarter triplet (sets swing length to half)
+- L1:            quarter triplet (sets swing length to half)
-- up quarter (sets swing length to half)
+- up:            quarter (sets swing length to half)
-- up-left eighth quintuplet
+- up-left:       eighth quintuplet
-- left eighth (sets swing length to quarter)
+- left:          eighth (sets swing length to quarter)
-- down-left 32nd (bit too fast, maybe replace with dotted quarter)
+- down-left:     32nd (bit too fast, maybe replace with dotted quarter)
-- down 16th (sets swing length to quarter)
+- down:          16th (sets swing length to quarter)
-- down-right 16th triplet
+- down-right:    16th triplet
-- right eighth triplet (sets swing length to quarter)
+- right:         eighth triplet (sets swing length to quarter)
-- up-right dotted eighth
+- up-right:      dotted eighth

-d-pad with L2 held:
+With L2:

-- L1 half
+- L1:            half
-- up quarter quintuplet
+- up:            quarter quintuplet
-- left eighth quintuplet
+- left:          eighth quintuplet
-- down 32nd quintuplet (also too fast)
+- down:          32nd quintuplet (also too fast)
-- right 16th quintuplet
+- right:         16th quintuplet

 The phase of the LFO can be inverted in two ways:

 1. by pressing any d-pad button or L1 a second time.
 2. by pressing the `share` button.

-The `options` button currently doesn't do anything.
+(The `options` button currently doesn't do anything.)

 ## joysticks

-- Left Vertical
+### Left Vertical
 Adjusts the transient crossfade's ceiling and floor upwards and downwards as a method of adjusting the mix between the dry tuba sound and the dubstep effect.

-- Left Horizontal
+### Left Horizontal
 Holding L3 for half a sec switches LH from adjusting the duty cycle, phase, and pow of the lowpass freq mod LFO, to adjusting the shape of the envelope for the ceiling of the lowpass freq mod LFO.